zumasys/docs/site/docs/jbase/administration/transaction-replication/introduction-to-transaction-journaling/README.md

 <badge text='transaction journalingt' vertical='middle' />
 <badge text='replication' vertical='middle' />

-## DOCUMENT SCOPE
+## Document Scope

 The Introduction to Transaction Journaling document serves as a starting point for Administrators that are new to jBASE and would like to setup Transaction Journaling for the high availability of a stand along system or disaster recovery partner of the production jBASE system.

-## PREREQUISITES
+## Prerequisites

 To perform this steps in this walkthrough document, you will need an installed and licensed system running jBASE 5.6 or greater, along with licensing for Transaction Journaling.
-If you need to complete this task, please review jBASE Installation Guide for [Windows](windows-installation) or[Linux](jbase-56-linux-installation-guide).
+If you need to complete this task, please review jBASE Installation Guide for [Windows](windows-installation) or [Linux](jbase-56-linux-installation-guide).

 You should also have reviewed Introduction to jBASE, for knowledge of commands and utilities used in this walk-through.

-## OVERVIEW
+## Overview

 The "Transaction Journaling" product includes both transaction logging and transaction replication.
 Transaction logging (sometimes also called transaction journing) is the normal logging of database updates to a transaction log file.
 These log files are typically used to restore changes made between backups.

 Transaction Replication is a secondary process that takes transaction logs and commits them immediately to a second machine.
 For purposes of this documentation transaction logging will be used to discuss transaction logging/journaling while transaction replication will be used to describe  updating a second machine (remote).

 ![introduction-to-transactional-journaling: 1522426235454-transjourn](./1522426235454-transjourn.jpg)

 [Configuring Transaction Logging](./../configuring-transaction-logging)